Who Discovered the Sea Route to India? Vasco da Gama’s Groundbreaking Voyage

 2. Critiques of Colonialism and the Broader Implications of Exploration

-Vasco da Gama’s discovery of the sea route led to the colonization of Indian states by Portugal and the East India Company.
-Many critics argue that colonization resulted in unequal distribution of resources and economic instability.
+Vasco da Gama’s discovery of the sea route led to Portugal and the East India Company colonizing Indian states.
+Many critics argue that colonization resulted in an unequal distribution of resources and economic instability.

 Here are a few implications of exploration: